-- E.3.2.6 The City shall cooperate with adjacent local governments and regulatory agencies to conserve and protect, as may be appropriate, unique vegetative communities located within the City and within adjacent jurisdictions. - E.3.2.7 The City shall designate Environmentally Sensitive Areas requiring protection as a means of implementing the Comprehensive Plan and shall include in its Land Development Regulations, prepared in accordance with S. 163.3202, F.S., means of ensuring protection of such lands from degradation. - E.3.2.8 Environmentally Sensitive Areas shall include lands, waters, or areas within the City of Neptune Beach which meet any of the following criteria: - All Wetlands, including those determined to be jurisdictional which are regulated by the Florida Department of Environmental Protection (FDEP) and the St. Johns River Water Management District (SJRWMD); - b.
+- E.3.2.8 Environmentally Sensitive Areas shall include lands, waters, or areas within the City of Neptune Beach which meet any of the following criteria: - a.
+All Wetlands, including those determined to be jurisdictional which are regulated by the Florida Department of Environmental Protection (FDEP) and the St. Johns River Water Management District (SJRWMD); - b.
 Estuaries, or estuarine systems; - c.
 Outstanding Florida Waters and Natural Water Bodies; - d.
 Areas designated pursuant to the Federal Coastal Barrier Resource Act (PL97-348) and those beach and dune areas seaward of the Coastal Construction ControlLine; - e.
 Areas designated as Conservation by the Future Land Use Map; - f.
-Essential Habitat to Listed Species as determined by approved methodologies of the Florida Fish and Wildlife Conservation Commission, the Department of Agriculture and Consumer Services, and the U.S. Fish & Wildlife Service. - E.3.2.9 The City shall ensure environmentally sound management of hazardous wastes and reduction of potential problems resulting there from through a multi-faceted program incorporating public information, enforcement of regulations, and monitoring of waste handling activities.
-The following components shall be included within the City's program: - a.
+Essential Habitat to Listed Species as determined by approved methodologies of the Florida Fish and Wildlife Conservation Commission, the Department of Agriculture and Consumer Services, and the U.S. Fish & Wildlife Service.

+E.3.2.9 The City shall ensure environmentally sound management of hazardous wastes and reduction of potential problems resulting there from through a multi-faceted program incorporating public information, enforcement of regulations, and monitoring of waste handling activities.
+The following components shall be included within the City's program:

+- a.
 Support the enforcement of current State and Federal regulations aimed at prohibiting discharge of wastewater containing hazardous and industrial waste into septic tanks or through stormwater runoff into aquifer recharge areas or surface water bodies. - b.
 Public education programs encouraging residents and business owners to avoid the dumping of used petroleum products, paint, hazardous materials, and pesticides onto the ground or water bodies. - c.
 City coordination and monitoring of hazardous wastes by collection and transportation entities to ensure safe and responsible handling practices.